thekeenant/dhub/README.md

             System.out.println("Node #" + node + " = " + level + "%");
         });

-        // Request the event that we are expecting by calling this get command... controller.send(new SendDataMsg(1, CmdClass.BASIC.get()));
+        // Request the event that we are expecting by calling this get command controller.send(new SendDataMsg(1, CmdClass.BASIC.get()));
     }
 }